csesoc/projects-constitution/constitution.md

            s) Keeping apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive;
            t) Monitoring engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive;
            u) Other relevant duties as required.
-        3.7,5 DUTIES OF CHIEF ENGIEERING OFFICER (//TODO)
+        3.7,5 DUTIES OF ENGIEERING OFFICER
-           a) To be responsible for the upkeep, maintenance, growth and management of CSESoc Projects Technical Infrastructure
+           a) To be responsible for the upkeep, maintenance, growth and management of CSESoc Projects Technical Infrastructure.
-           b) Liase with working group heads with any major design decisions, or technical assistance needed
+           b) Liase with working group heads with any major design decisions, or technical assistance needed.
-           c) Maintaining a DevOps culture, or adequately delegating those responsibilities to a working group
+           c) Maintaining a DevOps culture, or adequately delegating those responsibilities to a working group.
-           d) Monitor and maintain existing services
+           d) Monitor and maintain existing services.
            e) To enforce best practices, and relevant local legislation regards to any technical projects.